khulnasoft/tradescope/docs/faq.md

 ### I'm getting "Outdated history for pair xxx" in the log

 The bot is trying to tell you that it got an outdated last candle (not the last complete candle).
-As a consequence, Tradescope will not enter a trade for this pair - as trading on old information is usually not what is desired.
+As a consequence, Freqtrade will not enter a trade for this pair - as trading on old information is usually not what is desired.

 This warning can point to one of the below problems: